How do we decide what’s right or wrong?

 Can a better understanding of morality help us solve the problems that divide us?

-My collaborators and I study the mechanics of moral thinking, primarily using behavioral experiments and functional neuroimaging (fMRI).
+We study the mechanics of moral thinking, primarily using behavioral experiments and functional neuroimaging (fMRI).
 Much of our research has focused on understanding the respective contributions of “fast” automatic processes (such as emotional “gut reactions”) and “slow” controlled processes (such as reasoning and self-control).
-We’ve applied this dual-process framework to classic hypothetical dilemmas (here, here, here, and here), real temptations toward dishonesty here and here), beliefs about free will and punishment (here and here), belief in God (here), and cooperation (here and here).
+We’ve applied this dual-process framework to classic hypothetical dilemmas (here, here, here, and here), real temptations toward dishonesty (here and here), beliefs about free will and punishment (here and here), belief in God (here), and cooperation (here and here).
 Our newest work in this area, supported by Beyond Conflict, examines cooperation as a tool for reducing antipathy between moral tribes.

 Thinking about morality in terms of “fast” and “slow” processes provides a general framework, but that’s just a first step.
 Our long-term goal is to understand these automatic and controlled processes in more detailed functional terms, characterizing the kinds of information being processed and the neural systems that do the processing.
 (See our papers here, here, here, and here).
 Our research indicates that there is no dedicated “moral sense” or “moral faculty.”
 Instead, moral judgment depends on the functional integration of multiple cognitive systems, none of which appears to be specifically dedicated to moral judgment.